artsy-entrepreneurs/CryptoIsWorthLearning/README.md

 Please do consider being a [CryptoMentor](https://github.com/artsy-entrepreneurs/CryptoMentor-CryptoMentee/issues/1) and having me as your CryptoMentee 🙏

-**By brief introduction, my name is Sumeet, which in Sanskrit means a good (flirty) friend.
+**By brief introduction, my name is Sumeet, which in Sanskrit means a good friend.
 My filmmaking goal is to help 8 indie artists and entrepreneurs earn an Oscar nomination each, and do so before the end of year 2041 🎯**

 I arrived at this focused long-term filmmaking goal after taking a sabatical from my software engineering job ([link](https://github.com/artsy-entrepreneurs/CryptoMentor-CryptoMentee/issues/1)), learning from my many entrepreneurial failures ([link](https://github.com/artsy-entrepreneurs/CryptoMentor-CryptoMentee/issues/1)), struggling with dyslexia and ADHD ([link](https://github.com/artsy-entrepreneurs/CryptoMentor-CryptoMentee/issues/1)), undergoing a difficult yet divine journey of finding myself ([link](https://github.com/artsy-entrepreneurs/CryptoMentor-CryptoMentee/issues/1)), and with some much needed help from accidental mentors ([link](https://github.com/artsy-entrepreneurs/CryptoMentor-CryptoMentee/issues/1)).

 CryptoMentee is a culmination of all of that.

-And it will be an honor if you join this journey as a [CryptoMentor](https://github.com/artsy-entrepreneurs/CryptoMentor-CryptoMentee/issues/1).
+It will be an honor if you evaluate various links, sections, and videos of this project, and join this journey as a [CryptoMentor](https://github.com/artsy-entrepreneurs/CryptoMentor-CryptoMentee/issues/1).

 Thanks, Sumeet.